nathj07/c-pod/README.md

 The large binary content required for OS installations are kept outside of the repository and accessed via symbolic links.
 These links are coded to link to immediate peer directories of the main repo with the same name: eg. the `www/downloads` directory is linked to `../downloads` relative to the repo.
-You can create these links and mount the images using the `bin/setup` command.
+You can create these links,  mount the images and create the osdisks using the `bin/mk_osimages` command.

 The Gem and Yum repository trees are held outside the repo, and populated manually.
 In other words you need to copy the `.rpm` and `.gem` files into the appropriate directory after building them and then run the command `bin/rebuild_indexes`.
+Note that the utility `bin/pushpkgs` will do this for custom RPMs.

 Increase the number of loopback devices
 ---------------------------------------

+[Note - this did not seem to work on CentOS 6.4 - tbi]

 Create the file `/etc/modprobe.d/loops.conf` with the line:
     options loop max_loop=32

 Use for Build
 =============
-The Gem and RPM build trees are held within the repo and have `.gitignore` files to exclude the built binaries and packaging by-products.
-This means that the repo can easily be cloned onto an empty VM so that the packaging takes place in a 'pure' environment, highlighting any packaging or runtime dependencies.
+Clone the repo and develop and test the packages on your 'home' machine.
+When they are ready and have been tested locally, commit the changes and spin up an empty VM.
+Then try the packaging again, so that it takes place in a 'pure' environment, highlighting any packaging or runtime dependencies.

+To avoid storing build artifacts in the repo (despite the fact that the Gem and RPM build trees are held within it), there are `.gitignore` files that exclude the built binaries and packaging by-products.

 How to build a GEM
 ------------------